 The book has been described as “a career changing book”.
 Full of wit and wisdom, Magic Page by Page is Patrick’s life’s work in magic, a virtual omnibus of his magic inventions, written down for posterity.

-Thanks to Matt Field and Michael Albright (editor and designer respectively), it’s also a stylish, elegant book that’s easy to read.
+Thanks to the late Matt Field and Michael Albright (editor and designer respectively), it’s also a stylish, elegant book that’s easy to read.

 Please make payment by Paypal.